abpframework/abp/docs/en/CLI.md

 ### login

 Some features of the CLI requires to be logged in to abp.io platform.
-To login with your username write
+To login with your username write:

 ```bash
 abp login <username>